mc0110/inetbox2mqtt/doc/README.md

 Furthermore, the operating modes of the TRUMA (gas, mixed, electric) can be preselected.
 In addition to the PRESETS, the heating can also be controlled very easily via automations using the climate.set_temperature service.
 In the lower part you can observe the status of the CPplus.

+## Celsius vs. Fahrenheit
+This example works only if CPplus and Home Assistant are set to Celsius.
+Initial tests with systems set to Fahrenheit show problems.
+If someone could send their approaches to solving this, that would be great.

 ## Here is an example of a simple GAUGE implementation of the MPU6050 Leveling Wizard - also in Home Assistant